Isabel Keith Baker

-Dr. Isabel Keith Baker (May 27, 1929 - September 2, 2019) was a former educator in the U.S. state of Oklahoma.
+Dr. Isabel Keith Baker (May 27, 1929 – September 2, 2019) was a former educator in the U.S. state of Oklahoma.
 Throughout her 43 years as an educator, Baker taught in several Oklahoma schools, retiring as Professor Emeritus from Northeastern State University in 1994.
 Baker served on the Oklahoma State University A&M Board of Regents from 1991 until 1999.
 She played a major role in the renovation of Willard Hall, the home of OSU's College of Education.
 During her career and throughout her life, Baker has been recognized as a champion of gender equity.
 In the 1980s, Baker ran for Congress and was defeated by Republican candidate, Tom Coburn.

 Early life

 Isabel Keith was born in Oklahoma in 1929, the daughter of two teachers.
 She attended school in the Tahlequah area and graduated from high school when she was only sixteen years old.
 During the Depression her family became very close and had to rely on one another to survive.
 Baker enjoyed riding horses and performing music with her family during her childhood.
 Her father eventually stopped teaching and worked for a construction company, sending checks back to his family, in order to provide for them better.
 Baker had one sister and one brother, both older and since deceased.

-Her future husband, Tim Baxter, lived down the road from her family's farm and once he returned from the war, the two attended Northeastern State University, taking many of the same classes.
+Her future husband, Tim Baker, lived down the road from her family's farm and once he returned from the war, the two attended Northeastern State University, taking many of the same classes.
 Once they married, Baker became pregnant while still in college, and a rule existed at the time that stated pregnant women could not finish their internships.
 She hid her pregnancy from her supervisors and graduated without any repercussions.
 Baker graduated with three degrees, one in home economics, speech and drama, and education.
 She later became a reading specialist.